guilhermesmi/algorithms/README.md

 	* $ gradle build

 That will build a jar, running all the tests.
-A few tests are ignored since they take a long time to run (minutes/hours), since they load large graphs and run some algorithms on it.
+A few tests are ignored since they take a long time to run (minutes/hours), they load large graphs.
 You can just remove the @Ignore annotation from Spock.

 I advise you to increase your JVM configuration if you wanna run those tests, by: